Speak to our team today. Give us a call at +1-321-318-6692.

 Estimated completion time: 12–18 months (from zero to CPL).

-Obtain a Private Pilot License (PPL)
+Step 4: Obtain a Private Pilot License (PPL)

 The PPL serves as the foundation for all future pilot training.
 This phase involves:

-1. Ground School: Delving into aviation theory, navigation, meteorology, and flight planning.
+1. Ground school: Delving into aviation theory, navigation, meteorology, and flight planning.

-2. Flight Training: Completing at least 40 flight hours, encompassing solo and instructor-led flights.
+2. Flight training: Completing at least 40 flight hours, encompassing solo and instructor-led flights.

 3. Examinations: Pass written knowledge and practical flight tests to demonstrate your proficiency.